AU-BCE-EE/GD-NH3/README.md

 ## reductions-lit
 Emission reductions for abatement techniques based on literature data.
+But ALFAM2 model predictions are included for comparison.
+Here inputs are set in individual ALFAM2.R scripts, but they follow the values described above for reductions-ALFAM2/inputs.

 ### analysis-xlsx
 Simple spreadsheet analysis for combining 2014 summary and new literature data.
-See Data description section below for details.
+See data description section below for details.

 ### data
 Emission data from literature.